-Prosthodontics is a branch of dentistry dedicated to replacing lost or damaged teeth.
-Common prosthodontic treatments include dentures, dental implants, crowns, and bridges.
+Prosthodontics is a branch of dentistry that specializes in replacing lost or damaged teeth.
+Common treatments include dentures, dental implants, crowns, and bridges.
 After graduating from dental school, a prosthodontist receives an additional three years of training in the field of their choice.
-The field of prosthodontics refers to all dental procedures that involve repairing or replacing teeth with prostheses.
+Prosthodontics is the area of dentistry that focuses on dental prostheses, such as crowns (26%), bridges, dentures, and even dental implants.

 It is one of the 12 dental specialties recognized by the American Dental Association (ADA).A prosthodontist is known as an “oral architect” and is THE expert when it comes to replacing teeth or gums in the mouth.
 They can also help with cleft palate, snoring disorders, and sleep apnea, in addition to treating oral injuries.
 Prosthodontists have the experience needed to restore a patient's mouth in the most functional and aesthetic way.
 If you want to learn more about dental implants and the specialty of prosthodontics to prepare for your treatment, you've come to the right place.
 While many traditional dentists can also provide these services, prosthodontists are extensively trained in cutting-edge techniques and procedures to treat complex dental conditions.